 Can you figure out the surname of each animal?

-Since the snake replied to Mr. Spider, her surname can’t be neither Spider nor Snake.
-Therefore, the snake’s surname is Mr. Rat.
-Subsequently, Mr. Spider must be a snake, and finally, Mr. Snake must be a rat.
+Since the wolf replied to Mr. Tiger, his surname can be neither Tiger nor Wolf.
+Therefore, the wolf’s surname is Mr. Bear.
+Subsequently, Mr. Tiger must be a bear, and finally, Mr. Wolf must be a tiger.

 A man was moving to a new house.
 He rented a moving truck, put all his belongings in it, and drove to his new place.
 He entered the garage with the truck and took all his belongings out of the truck.
 When he tried to exit the garage with the truck, he couldn’t.
 Why?